Mesh

 String Interpolation

 Strings support two interpolation syntaxes -- #{} (preferred, v12.0) and ${} (also valid).
-Any expression inside the braces is evaluated and converted to a string:
+Expressions inside the braces are evaluated and rendered through their Display implementations:

 mesh